oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/map-recall-impact/map-recall-impact.md

     - The next task ranks the nearest center when service areas overlap.

 ## Task 3: Assign the Nearest Response Center

+Kevin needs one center accountable for each location.
+David chooses a repeatable nearest-center rule; Tim calculates it.

 1. Rank response centers by distance for every affected store.